 |What download speeds will I get?||

 You’ll have access to 5G at no extra cost on Three’s unlimited data plans.
-This gives you average download speeds of around 200Mbps, so long as you’re within a 5G coverage area.
-Peak download speeds of up to 1,000Mbps are available on Three.
+This gives you average download speeds of around 200Mbps, so long as you’re inside Three’s 5G coverage area.
+You can access peak download speeds of up to 1,000Mbps on Three.

 |Can I use tethering or personal hotspot on Three’s unlimited data plans?||

 Yes.
 You can use tethering or personal hotspot to share your unlimited data allowance with other devices.
 There’s no limit on how much data you’re able to share through tethering and how many devices you’re able to connect at the same time.

 Three offers the following coverage in the UK:

 Yes.
 You can keep your existing phone number when moving to Three.
 Just ask your current mobile network to provide you with a PAC Code.
 You can get one through their website or app, or by texting PAC to 65075.
 You’ll need to give this PAC Code to Three after you sign up.